-For Wan who is a trained in Germany, the shift towards is a natural step in getting a vision of having take over inner-city traffic, while buses and filled with journey the nation’s main roads for long-distance travel.
+For Wan who is a mechanical engineer trained in Germany, the shift towards hydrogen is a natural step in getting a vision of having electric cars take over inner-city traffic, while buses and trucks filled with hydrogen tanks journey the nation’s main roads for long-distance travel.

 The approval of fuel-cell vehicles has been sluggish notwithstanding China having a plentiful supply of , Wan said.
 There are only about 1,500 such vehicles in use today, likened with more than 2 million purely electric vehicles, he said.

 The U.S. Has a Fleet of 300 Electric Buses.
 China Has 421,000